András Pándy: Disappearances

-Shortly before running away to Vancouver, Tímea had told her mother that the father of her son was Pándy and that he had been sexually abusing her.
-This sparked a fierce argument between Fintor and Pándy, and soon after this time Fintor and the now 14-year-old Andrea disappeared.
-Pándy had told the police that Fintor had left him for another man and the two had moved to Germany with her new lover, using a forged telegram as evidence.
+Shortly before running away to Vancouver, Tímea had told her mother that Pándy had been sexually abusing her and was the father of her son.
+This sparked a fierce argument between Fintor and Pándy, soon after which Fintor and the now 14-year-old Andrea disappeared.
+Pándy told the police that Fintor had left him and moved to Germany with a new lover, using a forged telegram as evidence.

 Two years later in 1988, twenty years after their separation, Pándy's ex-wife Ilona and their two sons disappeared.
-Pándy first claimed that they had moved to France, but then changed it to South America.
+Pándy first claimed that they had moved to France, but then changed this to South America.

 By 1990, Fintor's 18-year-old daughter Tünde was still alive and living with Pándy many years after the disappearance of her mother and sister.
-Pándy sent Ágnes away on a vacation with his younger children, András Jr. and Reka, only for her to find upon her return that Tünde had also disappeared.
-She was told by Pándy that she had become "disturbed" and been sent to live with another family.
+Pándy sent Ágnes away on a vacation with his younger children, András Jr. and Reka, only for her to find upon her return that Tünde had also disappeared. Ágnes was told by Pándy that Tünde had become "disturbed" and been sent to live with another family.